ajgon/opsworks_ruby/docs/attributes.md

     - If enabled current chef on OpsWorks will be updated to provided version (if integer provided) or the the latest version (if `true`).

+### Patches

+Chef 12 (which AWS opsworks ruby is based on) is EOL.
+It uses old libraries and dependencies, which will start be more and more problematic.
+"Patches" section of config is an attempt to workaround this - as long, as it's possible.

+!!! note

+    All of those options are set to `true` by default and it's strongly discouraged to disable them.
+However if you have any problems with anything those patches touch, disabling them, is a first step to troubleshoot them.

+- `node['patches']['chef12_ssl_fix']`

+    - **Type:** boolean
+    - **Default:** `true`
+    - Chef 12 OpenSSL provide very old certificates list - most of them are expired now.
+This fix, force chef to use more recent list (and valid) list.
+      See [Issue #268](https://github.com/ajgon/opsworks_ruby/issues/268) for more information.

 ## Cross-application attributes

 These attributes can only be set at the server level; they cannot vary from application to application.